 At their best, they provide a mix of private and public information, and act as the central point that connects together a range of personalisation and web 2.0 functionality.
-(Michael Sampson provides a very clear outline of what you should publish to a “my site”.)

 This is clearly the kind of direction we want to go, but does it work today?

 As ever, the question is: “what’s in it for me?”
 Is there a reason for most (ideally all) staff to update their “my sites”, and to actively use these features?
 If the motivations don’t exist, then “my sites” will fail, just like expertise directories did before them.

 There are specific circumstances in which “my sites” will work.
 If you are a professional services firm, particularly in the technology industry, your odds might be quite good.
 This is certainly where many of the early success stories have come from, in some cases promoted by the firms’ own salesforce.

 In many professional services firms, for example, staff need to “pitch” internally for jobs.
 Hoping to get on the highest-profile jobs, there is a strong reason to polish your CV and to promote it internally as widely as possible.
 This is a “what’s in it for me” factor directly tied to career progression.

 In other, more normal organisations, these motivations are not in place.
 What is the reason for a staff person in a bank or government agency to use the “my site” functionality?